 All questions must be in writing and directed to the procurement officer at eed.procurement@alaska.gov.
-Questions are due by January 2, 2024.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
+Questions are due no later than December 27, 2023.